EliGilmour/Eli-1/_posts/2023-04-05-AP_computers_networks.md

 - Complete the network activity, summarize your understanding of fault tolerance.

+- Fault tolerance is the ability of a system or component to continue functioning in the event of a fault or failure.
+This means that if a component or part of a system fails, the system as a whole can continue to operate without interruption

 ### Parallel and Distributed Computing
 > Review previous lecture on Parallel Computing and watch Daily vidoe 4.3.
 Think of ways to make something in you team project to utilize Cores more effectively.
 Here are some thoughts to add to your story of Computers and Networks...

 - What is naturally Distributed in Frontend/Backend archeticture?

+- Distributed architectures like frontend/backend are often used in modern web applications to provide scalability, flexibility, and modularity.

 - Analyze this command in Docker: ```ENV GUNICORN_CMD_ARGS="--workers=1 --bind=0.0.0.0:8086"```.
 Determine if there is options are options in this command for parallel computing within the server that runs python/gunicorn.
 Here is an [article](https://medium.com/building-the-system/gunicorn-3-means-of-concurrency-efbb547674b7)